GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Persistent Settings
     -   Activated widgets should be persistent when a user returns to the app.
     -   Ability to 'clear' the dashboard (clear localStorage)
+-   OpenWeather Widget
+    -   The background styling should be an indicator it is daytime(light blue) or nighttime (dark blue)
+-   Adding/Removing User Projects
+    -   App should demontrate what adding a project to the dashboard and library is like.
+    -   The projects should be persistent when the user relaunches the browser
+    -   The user should be able to delete a project

 ### Technical Requirements for this project:
 -   Use template literals